PSD3European UnionFintech

 PSD3 raises the bar on proving who is behind a payment

-On 27 November 2025, EU co-legislators struck a political agreement on the package that replaces PSD2: a third Payment Services Directive (PSD3) and, alongside it, a directly applicable Payment Services Regulation (PSR).
-The agreed texts were published in April 2026.
-General application lands roughly 21 months after the rules hit the Official Journal — so the earliest most obligations bite is the second half of 2027, with some slipping into 2028.
+EU co-legislators reached a political agreement on 27 November 2025 on the package that replaces PSD2: a third Payment Services Directive (PSD3) plus a directly applicable Payment Services Regulation (PSR).
+April 2026 saw the agreed texts published.
+Count roughly 21 months from appearance in the Official Journal before general application — so most duties first bite in the second half of 2027 at the earliest, with a few sliding into 2028.

-"2027" reads as far away.
-It isn't, for two reasons.
-The authentication patterns most fintechs built for PSD2 are about to become non-compliant, and re-authorising your licence under PSD3 is a project you start in 2026, not the week before the deadline.
+"2027" sounds distant.
+It isn't.
+Two reasons.
+Authentication patterns most fintechs built for PSD2 are about to fall out of compliance, and re-authorising a licence under PSD3 is a 2026 project, not a last-week scramble.

-This guide covers what PSD3 and the PSR change for authentication, fraud, and the identity checks underneath — and what you do about it now.
+What PSD3 and the PSR change for authentication, fraud, and the identity checks underneath — and what to do about it now — is what this guide covers.

 Two instruments, one rulebook

 • PSD3 (a directive) governs the licensing of payment institutions.
-It merges the separate payment-institution and e-money-institution regimes into one, and tightens the authorisation requirements — including the AML and KYC frameworks an applicant must demonstrate.
+It folds the old payment-institution and e-money-institution regimes into a single one, and it raises the bar on authorisation — AML and KYC frameworks the applicant must show included.

 • PSR (a regulation) governs conduct: strong customer authentication, fraud, transparency, and access to data.
-Because it is a regulation, it applies directly in every member state with no national transposition, which removes the gold-plating and divergence that fragmented PSD2.
+As a regulation it applies directly in every member state; no national transposition, and therefore none of the gold-plating and divergence that split PSD2 apart.

-If you hold or are applying for a payment or e-money licence, both land on you at once.
-The licence sits in the directive; the day-to-day authentication and fraud duties sit in the regulation.
+Hold a payment or e-money licence, or apply for one, and both instruments land together.
+The licence lives in the directive.
+Day-to-day authentication and fraud duties live in the regulation.

 Strong customer authentication gets stricter — and biometric

-PSD2 made SCA mandatory.
+SCA was already mandatory under PSD2.
 The PSR rebuilds it around risk and biometrics.

 • Adaptive, risk-based authentication.
-PSPs must run authentication that reflects user behaviour, transaction patterns, and current fraud typologies — not a fixed two-factor prompt on every action.
+Authentication must reflect user behaviour, transaction patterns, and current fraud typologies.
+A fixed two-factor prompt on every action no longer cuts it.

 • Biometrics, both kinds, are explicitly on the table.
-The agreement allows SCA built from physiological biometrics — fingerprint, facial recognition — combined with behavioural biometrics such as typing rhythm and screen-touch patterns.
+SCA may be built from physiological biometrics — fingerprint, facial recognition — combined with behavioural biometrics such as typing rhythm and screen-touch patterns.
 Behavioural signals can serve as an authentication element, not just a fraud score.

 • Accessibility becomes a legal right.
-PSPs must offer at least one SCA method that works for customers without a smartphone, with disabilities, or with low digital skills.
-This is the clause that breaks the most existing flows: a smartphone-only push-approval setup no longer satisfies the rule on its own.
+At least one SCA method must work for customers without a smartphone, with disabilities, or with low digital skills.
+That clause breaks the most existing flows: a smartphone-only push-approval setup no longer satisfies the rule on its own.

-For most teams, the inherence factor moves from "selfie at onboarding" to a continuous, accessible, biometric capability.
-That is an identity problem before it is a payments problem.
+For most teams, the inherence factor stops being "a selfie at onboarding" and becomes a continuous, accessible, biometric capability.
+Identity first.
+Payments second.

 Verification of Payee: matching a name to an account

-The PSR extends a Verification of Payee (VoP) duty across the EU.
+A Verification of Payee (VoP) duty now stretches across the EU under the PSR.
 Before a transfer is processed, the payer's PSP must check that the payee's name matches the account identifier (the IBAN) and warn the payer of a mismatch.
-This obligation, and the liability attached to it, applies 24 months after the regulation enters into force — a longer runway because it forces system changes on both sending and receiving sides.
+The obligation, and the liability that rides with it, applies 24 months after the regulation enters into force — a longer runway, because both sending and receiving sides have to change systems.

-VoP is, at its core, an identity-data matching problem: resolving a claimed name against the verified holder of an account.
-Get the matching logic wrong and you either wave through fraud or bury customers in false-positive warnings they learn to ignore.
+At root, VoP is an identity-data matching problem: a claimed name resolved against the verified holder of an account.
+Get the matching logic wrong and you either wave fraud through or bury customers in false-positive warnings they learn to ignore.

 The fraud-liability shift

-The PSR keeps the basic rule that a payer who authorises a fraudulent payment carries the loss.
-But it carves out where the provider pays instead:
+The basic rule stays: a payer who authorises a fraudulent payment carries the loss.
+The PSR then carves out cases where the provider pays instead:

-• Failure to flag a payee-name/identifier mismatch can shift liability to the PSP that skipped or botched the VoP check.
+• Failure to flag a payee-name/identifier mismatch can move liability onto the PSP that skipped the VoP check or ran it badly.

-• Impersonation ("spoofing") fraud, where a criminal poses as the bank or a public authority, can move liability to the PSP under the agreed terms.
+• Impersonation ("spoofing") fraud, in which a criminal poses as the bank or a public authority, can shift liability to the PSP under the agreed terms.

-• SCA failures can attach liability to scheme operators and technical service providers, not only the customer-facing bank.
+• SCA failures can pin liability on scheme operators and technical service providers, not only the customer-facing bank.

-Translation: weak authentication and weak payee verification stop being a customer's problem and become a balance-sheet item for you and your vendors.
+Put differently: weak authentication and weak payee verification cease to be the customer's problem.
+They become a balance-sheet item for you and your vendors.

 Where KYC actually fits

-PSD3/PSR is a payments rulebook, but it leans on identity at three points:
+PSD3/PSR is a payments rulebook.
+Identity still sits under it at three points:

 • Licensing.
-A PSD3 authorisation (or re-authorisation) requires you to evidence robust AML and KYC procedures.
-The same onboarding due diligence that satisfies MiCA for crypto and the EU AML package is what a payment-institution applicant must show.
-If you need the fundamentals first, start with what KYC is.
+Robust AML and KYC procedures have to be evidenced for a PSD3 authorisation (or re-authorisation).
+Onboarding due diligence that already satisfies MiCA for crypto and the EU AML package is what a payment-institution applicant must show.
+Need the fundamentals first?
+Start with what KYC is.

 • Authentication.
-Biometric and behavioural SCA is identity verification running continuously, not once at sign-up.
+Biometric and behavioural SCA is identity verification that runs continuously, not a one-off at sign-up.

 • Fraud and mule accounts.
-Strong onboarding identity checks are the cheapest place to stop the synthetic and mule accounts that downstream fraud rules then have to chase.
+The cheapest place to stop synthetic and mule accounts is strong onboarding identity checks — before downstream fraud rules have to chase them.

 PSD3 and eIDAS 2 also intersect: a high-assurance EU Digital Identity Wallet credential can underpin both onboarding and the inherence factor in SCA.